Jules History, Family Crest & Coats of Arms

 Early Notables of the Jules family (pre 1700)

-More information is included under the topic Early Jules Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Jules Notables in all our PDF Extended History products and printed products wherever possible.

 Contemporary Notables of the name Jules (post 1700) +

 - Lionel Jules Carole (b.
 1991), French professional footballer

 - Jean-Baptiste Jules Bernadotte, Prince de Pontecorvo, French Marshall of the Empire during the French Revolutionary Wars and Napoleonic Wars from 1789 to 1815

 - Yvon Jules Labre (b.
 1949), former Canadian professional NHL ice hockey player who played from 1969 to 1981